rcalix1/Deep-learning-ML-and-tensorflow/Transformers/TensorFlow_version_2.0/EN_SP/README.md

 Examples of predicted spanish sentences: http://www.rcalix.com/research/transformers/spanish/pred_sept_2020/

-BLEU scores average for all translations (31,238) 33.80289964719076
+BLEU scores average for all translations (31,238) is equal to 33.80289964719076

-BLEU scores average for all translations where real spanish sent <= 40 tokens and no english sents equal to nothing (26,066) 36.72440067781728
+BLEU scores average for all translations where real spanish sent <= 40 tokens and no english sents equal to nothing (26,066) is equal to 36.72440067781728